Aniruddha-Deb/SystemSetup/README.md

 this machine up, I did a halfhearted job of logging the process.
 This time, I've done it properly :)

+This article heavily referenced StackExchange along with Sourabh Bajaj's mac setup guide, found at https://sourabhbajaj.com/mac-setup/ (highly recommend you to give that a read, as that is more polished).

 ## The Procedure

 - User Settings